iAmMe27/WoD/PostInstall.md

 ## What's the difference between the 3 profiles?
 Profile #1 contains the usual depravity (humans only).
-Profile #2 is for coomers who like NSFW artwork and creature *interactions*.
+Profile #2 is for coomers who like NSFW artwork and creature *interactions* (yes, that means sex with creatures).
-Profile #3 is self explanatory (it makes the game harder, and before you ask, it's built on Profile #2).
+Profile #3 is self explanatory (it makes the game harder, and before you ask; nsfw wise, it's built on Profile #2).

 ## Running WoD
 Running WoD is as simple as clicking Run with the `Fallout: Wasteland of Depravity` option selected in the MO2 dropdown menu, in the top right of the window.